-- It is listed in the Commercial Register in the Netherlands;
+- it must be listed in the Business Register in the Netherlands

-- Its continuity and solvency is sufficiently guaranteed;
+- its continuity and solvency must be sufficiently guaranteed

 30% facility (tax-free payment) for moving to the Netherlands

-You may be able to use the 30% facility of the Dutch Tax and Customs Administration.
+If the IND granted the application for a residence permit for your employee, you may be able to use the 30% facility (also known as 30% ruling) of the Dutch Tax and Customs Administration (Belastingdienst).
 Using this scheme you can offer the skilled migrant a tax-free payment of at most 30% of their salary (including the payment).
 This payment is intended for what is commonly referred to as extraterritorial costs, such as double accommodation expenses and additional expenses for living in the Netherlands.
 You and your employee must apply for a ruling from the Dutch Tax and Customs Administration together to be able to use the scheme.

 You can also apply for a residence permit for your highly skilled employee under the EU Blue Card scheme.
 The EU Blue Card is similar to the residence permit for highly skilled migrants, but there are a few differences: